 We’ve set up this page to give you a brief insight into what it’s like to work for us.

-Maureen Hewlett - Deputy Director of Commissioning, Assurance, Resourcing and People Engagement
+Maureen Hewlett - Deputy Director - Governance, Resourcing, Assurance and Commissioning

-I’ve worked at HMCTS for two months as the Deputy Director of Commissioning, Assurance, Resourcing and People Engagement, having previously worked as part of the Digital Team at the Department for Work and Pensions (DWP).
+I’ve worked at HMCTS for two months as the Deputy Director of Governance, Resourcing, Assurance and Commissioning, having previously worked as part of the Digital Team at the Department for Work and Pensions (DWP).
 I was familiar with the HMCTS reform programme, but didn’t understand just how ground breaking and far-reaching the changes will be.

 Britain has a reputation for operating a just and fair justice system, and there’s no other country in the world where they’re looking to make such fundamental changes to the justice system while maintaining that strong reputation - I’m amazed that ordinary people can make such important changes to a public system.